opf-postman/sap-commerce-cloud-open-payment-framework-integration/postman/cybersource/iFrame/README.md

 **6. accessKey**

 The accessKey can be obtained here in the Cybersource dashboard.
 For detailed instructions, see [Secure Acceptance Hosted Checkout Integration](https://developer.cybersource.com/library/documentation/dev_guides/Secure_Acceptance_Hosted_Checkout/html/index.html#t=Topics%2FSecurity_Keys.htm%23TOC_Creating_Security_Keysbc-1&rhtocid=_4_2_0).

 **7.profileId**

 In the left navigation panel of Cybersource dashboard, choose **Payment Configuration**-> **Secure Acceptance Settings** to create a Hosted Checkout Profile.
 Click the created profile name to view the profile details.

-**8.apiKeyId**
+**8.apiKeyId** and **apiKeyValue**

 In the left navigation panel, choose Payment Configuration  Key Management.
--Click Generate Key.
+a) Click Generate Key.
--Select REST Shared Secret.
+b) Select REST Shared Secret.
--Copy the generated key to your clipboard by clicking the clipboard icon, or click Download key to download the shared secret.
+c) Copy the generated key to your clipboard by clicking the clipboard icon, or click Download key to download the shared secret.
--Under the Key Management page, select REST Shared Secret from the filter to locate the newly created API Key and copy the Key ID.
+d) Under the Key Management page, select REST Shared Secret from the filter to locate the newly created API Key and copy the Key ID and value.

-**9.apiKeyValue**